GryBsh/NabuNetSim/README.md

   - Type (Folder, NabuRetroNet): The type of source
   - ListUrl: the list url for this source (* NabuRetroNet only)
   - NabuRoot: the root for NABU files
-  - PakRoot: the root for PAK files (* NabuRetroNet only)
+  - PakRoot: the root for PAK files

 ### Adaptors (Any number you'd like)